ProjectCoral/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ Coral is a chatbot based on python.
 It is designed to be easy to use and customizable.
+Current we are using Onebot 11 standard.

 The prototype comes from [Muice-chatbot](https://github.com/Moemu/Muice-Chatbot).
 Avatar by [WERI](https://www.pixiv.net/users/20728711).